Updated on 2026-04-14

 Step 2.
 Right-click on the Playback area.
 On the context menu, choose Enhancements > Cross Fading and Auto Volume Settings.
 Then, tap Turn on Crossfading.

 Step 3.
-Start playing the added YouTube Music with fade overlap.
+Start playing the added audio with fade overlap.

 Bonus: Difference Between Crossfade and Gapless Playback